 The lacing system just feels right, and I find it's super quick and easy to find the perfect fit.
 The ventilation is excellent, and despite running in a stuffy gym for hours on end, I haven't had any problems with hot, sweaty feet in the Bedlam 2.

-It's hard to tell if the DNA AMP in the midsole is delivering on the cushioning it promises since my feet kill me when running.
+It's hard to tell if the DNA AMP in the midsole is delivering on the cushioning department since my feet kill me when running.
 Noted that my feet don't hurt when I'm barefoot running or running in minimalist shoes.

 So, it very well could have great cushioning and energy return.
 I just haven't experienced it due to the discomfort.

 The midsole also contains the GuideRails technology.
 It's basically a sidewall on top of the foam that keeps your foot stable.

 That works!
 My knees have felt fantastic while running in Bedlam 2, but my feet haven't.